stillmatic/tournaments/writeup.md

 # Discussion

-One particular consideration unique to debate is that rounds are adjudicated by judges, who are human and have human tendencies.
+[*round robin*] One particular consideration unique to debate is that rounds are adjudicated by judges, who are human and have human tendencies.
 In contrast to games such as chess where winners are well-defined and easily verifiable, having variation in outcome decisions makes it desirable to have multiple judges (usually 3) on a panel.
 Staffing limitations make this difficult to achieve for all but elimination rounds in most tournaments (the college debate championship has 3 judges per round in preliminary rounds, but this is the exception).

 TODO:

 * speaker points
 * different models instead of Bradley Terry
 * better incorporation of priors
+* confidence intervals

 # Conclusion

-[...]
+We have developed an environmental framework for working with tournaments and understanding their results.